Meitei inscriptions

 Meitei inscriptions (ꯃꯩꯇꯩꯒꯤ ꯂꯥꯢꯔꯤꯛ ꯏꯕ ꯅꯨꯡꯁꯤꯡ) are Meitei language inscriptions cut into stone slabs.
 They are a major source of information about the ancient history of the Meitei people and the kingdom of Kangleipak.
-They are mainly found in the hills as well as the plains of present-day Manipur.
+They are mainly found in the hills as well as the plains of present-day Manipur, India.
 They were written using either the Meitei script or the Bengali script.

 List of inscriptions

 Konthoujam Lairembi stone relic

 The site of Konthoujam Lairembi also hosts one of the most important archaeological treasures of not just Manipur but of the entire Indo-Burma region.
 Believed to be more than two thousand years old, a small stone with a width of two feet and length of three feet emerges from the ground.
 However, what is of austerity of this small relic is that it is being inscribed in Meitei script that is yet to be recognized though some language experts had claimed to have successfully deciphered it.
 Nevertheless, those who claimed to have read the scribbling had never revealed what is being written.
 On the other hand, a local of the village claimed that as of today, none of the language experts including members of a prominent Meitei language body have been unable to read the script citing the letters are not identified.
 The local also said legend has it that a man with white beards will someday appear, decipher the writings and will initiate a social change in this ancestral land of Manipur known to the medieval Burma as Cassay and Kathe to the Shans of Eastern Burma.

 Another reported incident involving the stone relic concerns about the scripts getting blur when some students of Thoubal College got close towards it to see if they can actually read it.
-The fantastic claims remains just a narrative which has no rational explanation and hard to believe.
+The fantastic claims remain just a narrative which has no rational explanation and hard to believe.